Closed for Biking, Climbing and Equestrian Use for Winter

 Upper Awosting has poor conditions for cross-country skiing and is posted closed to hiking, snowshoeing, and pets until further notice.
 Received mix precipitation with mostly rain late Thursday into Friday.
 Warm temps on Friday melted more base leaving wet 1" base with thinning areas.
 Expect ungroomed icy conditions if trying to ski.
 No grooming is possible until receive additional snow.
 Hikers, please plan your loop hikes accordingly to avoid Upper Awosting.

 Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
-The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, world-class rock climbing and 35 miles of carriageways and 25 miles of footpaths on which to bike, walk, hike and simply enjoy.
+The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, 35 miles of carriage roads and 50 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.

 Visitors can also enjoy hiking, biking, swimming, picnicking, scuba-diving, rock-climbing, bouldering, boating and marveling at the scenery.
 Horseback riding and cross-country ski trails are available as well.
 Technical Rock Climbing permitted.